Root Chakra Symbol

 Ankles are related to support, a central theme for understanding root chakra meaning.
 Building a support system within and without (family, friends, employment) will put you in a position to grow on other levels.
 Your own ideals and principles also create a structure of support.
 Ankles also have to do with flexibility and accepting pleasure in life.

-Hips and Root Chakra Meaning
+Hips and Root Chakra Symbolism

 A broken hip can be caused by a loss of support or the desire to lean on someone else awhile.
 You may be resisting forward movement in life.
 Hips are literally a pivotal place in the body.
 Major changes in life such as moving to a new home, losing a loved one or changing careers may be reflected in the health of the hips.
 These issues are integral to the energy of the root chakra.